SailorVickFGC/A120LO-LUA/README.md

 ## 📦 The Features
-The new 2.0 version has all these feature:
+The new 2.0 version has all these features:
 - Hitbox Viewer!
 - Auto-tech on:
   - Ground splat